dominicbates/easy-image-process/README.md

 # denoising.py

 `denoising.py` containg a single function for denoising images, with multiple options for method.
-The most succesful denoising method seems to be wavelet denoising (for which you can use wither "BayesShrink" or "VisuShrink"
+The most succesful denoising method seems to be wavelet denoising (for which you can use wither "BayesShrink" or "VisuShrink")

 Example usage would be: `denoised_image = denoise(image, method='BayesShrink')`

 # Example Code

-Full scaling process is very easy.
-Just run a scaling step, followed by a denoising step, e.g.:
+Full process is very easy.
+Just run a scaling step, followed by a denoising step if desired, e.g.:
 ```
 # Import functions
 from scaling import histogram_equalization